 Click here to apply to serve on the Districting Commission.

 - Mandatory Run-Off.
 Effective in 2014, the election process for the Mayor, the City Attorney, and City Councilmembers requires a November "run-off" election for each office, regardless of whether one candidate receives greater than 50% of the vote in the general election.
 If only two candidates qualify to run for the seat, no election will be held for that seat in June, and the two candidates will be on the ballot in November.
 In November, the candidate with the highest number of votes is elected.

 YOU MUST BE REGISTERED BY OCTOBER 20, 2014

 The deadline to register to vote in any election is 15 days prior to the election.
 Registration forms are available in the Office of the City Clerk, at all Chula Vista Public Library branches, as well as on Registrar of Voters' website.

 Voter information, including polling locations, and frequently asked questions can be found on the Registrar of Voters' website.

 Remember, you must re-register if you have moved or changed your name.

 Candidate Information | Running for Local Office

-The next regular election of the City of Chula Vista will be consolidated with the Statewide Primary Election, to be held on June 3, 2014.
-The following seats will be open:
+The next election of the City of Chula Vista will be consolidated with the statewide election, to be held on Novmeber 4, 2014.
+This will be a special, run-off election for the candidates who received the first and second highest number of votes in the election held June 3, 2014.
+The following candidates/seats will be on the ballot: